 Application

-This unit describes the skills and knowledge required to assist clients identify their career aspirations and develop career plans through the effective conduct of career interviews.
+This unit describes the skills and knowledge required to conduct career guidance interviews to foster self and situational awareness, and facilitate client identification of career aspirations and development of action plans.

 This unit applies to individuals working in career development or a career related field.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria